aoberthaler/Profile/README.md

 ### 🌐 Public Repositories (Vistors have full access)
 ---

-####     🚀 Quick Python Programming Challenges
+#### 🚀 Quick Python Programming Challenge
 Repository containing self-solved Codility-style challenges focused on quickly understanding and implementing algorithms and Python fundamentals.

 #### 📊 Refindable Dash
 Example of a dashboard and API (formerly hosted on Render), built to visualize consumer buying behavior and marketing trends.

 ### 🔒 Private Repositories (Access or walkthough can be provided upon request)